 I wanted to believe that people actually read them but let’s be honest: they probably arrived in a flurry of other RFP responses or capabilities brochures, and languished on someone’s desk until they were tossed in the recycle bin.

 How could we expect people to respect our capabilities when more likely than not they hadn’t even seen them?

-During one website redesign, we put all our bios online, hoping to get in front of future clients while they were in the tire-kicking stage.
+During one website redesign (Pssst just as an FYI we still do site design), we put all our bios online, hoping to get in front of future clients while they were in the tire-kicking stage.
 This was before website analytics were commonplace, so we initially didn’t have data around how well trafficked they were.

 I knew one thing, though: they were written for no-nonsense corporate types and mind numbing to read in any quantity.

 Beyond tossing around acronyms like RISD and AIGA, they didn’t even hint at our creative abilities.
 But at least they were out there.
 And not in the recycle bin.

 Since our firm tended to work mostly on corporate projects like annual reports, brochures and the occasional website, we spent a lot of time at the more constrained end of our creative occupations.